morphologue/PrAutolabeller/README.md

 Nested teams are respected: if a user who is a member of both Team1 and Team2 opens a PR, the lambda will ascribe both Label1 and Label2 to the PR.

 If the user is _not_ a member of a specified team, but the team's label was added manually, the lambda will remove the incorrect label.

-For drafts, all team-based labels will be removed, always.

 ### Labels for changed paths
 If the `PATH_STRATEGY` variable is present in the environment, the lambda will attempt to add labels on the basis of changed files.
 The variable's value is formatted as follows: